SuperSecureHuman/rag_hyde_chat/README.md

 # Chat with Lex (or at least his guests)

-RAG using HyDE with completely open-source, self-hostable models
+RAG using HyDE with completely open-source, self-hostable models.

+TLDR; check folder 7 for the final app.

 ## Components